Boston is a top tourist destination in the United States. It offers history, culture, sports, and even shopping opportunities for visitors to explore.

 Don’t forget to visit Faneuil Hall Marketplace– here we enjoyed watching street performers and tried Clam Chowder.

-Faneuil Hall was a public market that also served as a meeting space for local colonials to hold political meetings, speeches, and swearing in ceremonies.
+Faneuil Hall was not only a public market, but also a meeting space for local colonials to hold political meetings, speeches, and swearing-in ceremonies.
 Today it continues to hold historic history as a frequent backdrop for debates and speeches.
 Visitors around the world come to taste the historic food in Quincy market and shop the local stores and live entertainment.

 What has been your biggest help to save money on trips?